 Arrival & Departure

 The Svalbard Explorer: Best of High Arctic Norway voyage begins and ends in Helsinki, Finland (HEL), with group charter flights between Helsinki and Longyearbyen, Norway (LYR).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Helsinki anytime on Day 1 of the itinerary.
 An arrival transfer is not needed, as the Day 1 hotel is at the airport (your room may not be ready until 3:00pm).
 On Day 10 of the itinerary, the ship is scheduled to arrive at the pier between 7:00 and 8:00am local time.
-Disembarkation follows breakfast, with a transfer to the group hotel.
+Disembarkation is after breakfast, followed by the return charter flight to Helsinki where the group hotel is at the airport.
 Plan flights to depart Helsinki anytime on Day 11.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Internal Flights